smolin-de/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 **env.bastion.networking.ipv6_prefix** | IPv6 prefix. | 64
 **env.cluster.networking.nameserver1** | IPv4 address that the cluster get its hostname resolution from.
 If env.bastion.options.dns is True, this should be the IP address of the bastion. | 192.168.10.200
 **env.cluster.networking.nameserver2** | <b>(Optional)</b> A second IPv4 address will the cluster get its hostname resolution from?
 If env.bastion.options.dns is True, this should be left commented out. | 192.168.10.201
-**env.cluster.networking.forwarder** | What IPv4 address will be used to make external DNS calls for the cluster?
-Can use 1.1.1.1 or 8.8.8.8 as defaults. | 8.8.8.8
 **env.cluster.networking.interface** | Name of the networking interface on the bastion from Linux's perspective.
 Most likely enc1. | enc1

 ## 7 - Bootstrap Node